oracle-livelabs/oci/oci-stack-monitoring-getstarted/02-enterprise-summary/enterprise-summary.md

  	![Oracle Cloud console, Enterprise Summary](images/3-3-ent-sum.png " ")

  	Once you have reviewed the alarm, close the browser tab to return to Stack Monitoring.
-Once again click **Close** at the bottom left of the slide out to return to the Enterprise Summary
+Once again click **Close** at the bottom left of the slide out to return to the Enterprise Summary.

 ## Task 4: Review the performance of resources by tier (e.g. E-Business Suite, PeopleSoft, WebLogic Server, Oracle Database, and Host)

 1. Enterprise Summary tiers

 	The **Enterprise Summary** makes it easy to see the performance of nearly every resource within your enterprise.
 Stack Monitoring performance charts are organized by tier.
 The tiers are ordered in the same way troubleshooting is typically performed, with the Application specific tier at the top, web servers next, followed by database, and finally the hosts.
 Each chart provides the most recent value of the metrics collected.
 Scatter-plot charts display a value for every resource type that matches the tier, i.e. if you have 20 hosts, you will see 20 plots.
 Out-of-the-box, Tables provide the four highest consumed/utilized resources of a given metric.

+ 	![Oracle Cloud console, Enterprise Summary](images/4-1-ent-sum.png " ")

 	All performance charts and tables can be modified or replaced to help identify problems or troubleshooting a specific performance problem.
 Once you are have completed your investigation a saved chart or table can be reset to the default configuration with just a click.

- 	![Oracle Cloud console, Enterprise Summary](images/4-1-ent-sum.png " ")

-	Alternatively any scatter-plot or table change can be saved as your default view when viewing the Enterprise Summary.

  	![Oracle Cloud console, Enterprise Summary](images/4-2-ent-sum.png " ")

+	Alternatively any scatter-plot or table change can be saved as your default when viewing the Enterprise Summary, by clicking **Save as default**.

 2. Scatter-plots charts